VISTA: Verification In Sequential Turn-based Assessment: Related Work

 \textbf{Decomposition-Based Methods.} Recent approaches to hallucination detection emphasize breaking model outputs into smaller factual units for verification.
 This decomposition allows evaluators to isolate true and false claims that may coexist in a single generation. \citet{min-etal-2023-factscore} introduced \textit{FActScore}, which decomposes text into atomic factual statements and verifies each against a trusted source to produce a fine-grained score. \citet{zha-etal-2023-alignscore} extended this idea through \textit{AlignScore}, a learned alignment model that assesses factual consistency across diverse tasks such as NLI and QA.
 While both enable interpretable, claim-level judgments, they treat all unverifiable, abstaining, or subjective statements as hallucinations---a simplification poorly suited to dialogue, which often blends factual, uncertain, and opinionated content.

 Within dialogue, \citet{chen2025finedialfactbenchmarkfinegraineddialogue} proposed \textit{FineDialFact}, a benchmark for fine-grained fact verification that explicitly labels subjective or insufficiently supported claims as ``not enough information.''
-However, this conflates subjectivity with evidential uncertainty, limiting diagnostic value. \textit{VISTA} builds on this decomposition tradition but introduces a pragmatic distinction between unverifiable subjective claims and unsupported factual ones.
+However, this conflates subjectivity with evidential uncertainty, limiting diagnostic value.
+VISTA builds on this decomposition tradition but introduces a pragmatic distinction between unverifiable subjective claims and unsupported factual ones.
 By modeling these distinctions sequentially across dialogue turns, it provides a more faithful view of factual reliability in conversation.

-\textbf{LLM-as-Judge Approaches.} Another prominent line of work uses LLMs themselves as factuality evaluators. \citet{liu-etal-2023-g} and others demonstrated that models such as GPT-4 can produce reliable judgments of coherence and factual accuracy.
+\textbf{LLM-as-Judge Approaches.} Another prominent line of work uses LLMs themselves as factuality evaluators. \citet{liu-etal-2023-g} and others demonstrated that models such as \textsc{GPT-4} can produce reliable judgments of coherence and factual accuracy.
 In hallucination detection, \citet{manakul-etal-2023-selfcheckgpt} introduced \textit{SelfCheckGPT}, which compares a model's output with resampled continuations to flag unsupported content.
 More recently, \citet{peisakhovsky2025} proposed the \textit{FINAL} benchmark, which reframes hallucination detection as localizing factual inconsistencies through natural-language explanations.
-Despite their scalability, these LLM-as-judge methods remain sensitive to prompt design, model bias, and domain familiarity---limitations that also affect decomposition-based approaches.

 VISTA embeds LLM evaluators within a structured, multi-stage pipeline, narrowing the model's role to subtasks of claim extraction, verification, and categorization.
 Rather than relying on judgments from a single model pass, this decomposition facilitates clearer analysis and more consistent evaluation, and can be implemented with open-weight models for greater accessibility and reproducibility.